Chad Tracy: 2004–08

 In 2005, Tracy had a breakout season, as he batted .308 (7th-best in the league) with 27 home runs and 72 RBIs.
 He also had a slugging percentage of .533, 10th-best in the NL.

 Tracy's numbers dipped in the 2006 season.
 He batted .281 with 20 homers and 80 RBIs.
 His slugging percentage went down over 100 points from his 2005 total, going from .553 to .451.
 His 129 strikeouts went up as they nearly doubled his 2005 total.
-He also tied Edwin Encarnación for the major league lead in errors by a third baseman, with 25, as he again had a .935 fielding percentage at third base.
+He also tied Edwin Encarnación for the major league lead in errors by a third baseman with 25.
+He matched his poor .935 fielding percentage from 2004, this year better than only Encarnación.

 His numbers dipped again in 2007, as he batted .264—the lowest batting average of his major league career.
-He batted .222 with 2 out and runners in scoring position.

 In 2008, he had his lowest on-base percentage (.308) and slugging percentage (.414) of his major league career, as he batted .267.
-He again batted .222 with 2 out and runners in scoring position.

 2009

-On May 6, 2009, Tracy (who was batting .224) was taken out of the starting lineup, replaced by Josh Whitesell, who was called up to the Diamondbacks after hitting .356 for the Reno Aces with a .477 on-base percentage (2nd in the Pacific Coast League) and a .552 slugging percentage.
+On May 6, 2009, Tracy (who was batting .224) was replaced in the starting lineup by Josh Whitesell, who was called up to the Diamondbacks after hitting .356/.477/.552 for the Reno Aces.
 Manager Bob Melvin said Whitesell would get a chance to play every day, and that Tracy "is going to pinch hit, (and) he's going to fill in at third and first for a while."
 That did not last long, however, as on May 19, not even two weeks later, Melvin had been fired as manager and the team optioned Whitesell back to Reno.

 A right-oblique strain that Tracy suffered May 29 led to him being placed on the 15-day disabled list.
-Tracy came off the disabled list after missing 27 games.
+Tracy came off the disabled list after missing all of June.

 Tony Clark was released in mid-July, and Whitesell was called back up for the third time in the season to replace him on July 16.
 Tracy said: Obviously, I want the playing time, I want to be out there every day.
 Right now, there are a lot of question marks, especially for me, and some of the other guys that are on their last year of their contract or have some value to be traded, so I think we're probably at that point now where anything can happen.
 I wouldn't be surprised by anything.
 Manager A.J.
 Hinch spoke with Tracy, who was batting a career-low .222 with a .288 on-base percentage at the time, and Whitesell on July 17.
 He told them that Whitesell would get the bulk of the action at first base, starting four or five times a week "for the time being".
-After the 2009 season, the Arizona Diamondbacks did not pick up Tracy's 2010 option, which permitted Tracy to file for free agency.
+After the 2009 season, the Diamondbacks did not pick up Tracy's $7 million option for 2010, making him a free agent.